swizzlevixen/TouchFinger/README.md

-After Effects expressions for easy animation of touch highlights for iOS screencasts.
+After Effects expressions for easy animation of touch highlights for iOS/Android screencasts.

 ![Demo of TouchFinger animation on an iPhone 11 Pro](renders/TouchFinger_Demo.gif)